 Now that you know the essential blog writing and monetizing basics from this beginner’s guide to blogging, let’s look at some resources to scale up.

-Useful Resources for Blogging
+Useful Blogging Resources

 - Neil Patel’s SEO Unlocked: This is an excellent course to learn SEO for beginners.
 SEO is a crucial blogger basic that helps you push your blog to the top of the search results, and this course will teach you exactly how to do that.

 - HubSpot Content Marketing Course: Content marketing goes beyond writing and publishing posts.
 This course will teach you how to successfully market your blog like a product.
-Monetizing your blog is another crucial blogging basic to learn.
+Monetizing your blog is another crucial blogging basic tip to learn.

 - Google Digital Unlocked: Covering most of the pillars of digital marketing, this is a holistic course that lays a solid foundation for your blogging journey.